 We call our approach Empathic Inquiry because these words describe how we hope to relate to patients, from a place of non-judgmental curiosity and understanding.
 Empathic Inquiry is intended to facilitate collaboration and emotional support for both patients and health center staff through the social needs screening process, as well as evoke patient priorities relating to social determinants of health needs for integration into subsequent care planning and delivery processes.

-Download Empathic Inquiry implementation tools below, and if you’d like to learn more about our Empathic Inquiry resources, please contact OPCA’s CHC Transformation Director, Brooke Linn.
+Download Empathic Inquiry implementation tools below, and if you’d like to learn more about our Empathic Inquiry resources, please contact OPCA’s Senior Director of Programs, Brooke Linn.

 Insights from the Pilot